alexandephilia/Chat-Platform-With-Browse-Tools/README.md

 ## 📜 Credits & License

 > [!NOTE] > **Copyright © 2024 Alexandephilia**.
 All rights reserved.
-> Created and maintained by Alexandephilia.
+> Created and maintained by Alexandephilia with coffee

 This project is licensed under the **MIT License**.